Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Penn State Stats and Trends

-- Penn State is 1-1 against the spread and 2-0 overall this season when the team scores more than 29.3 points.
+- Penn State is 1-1 against the spread and 2-0 overall this season when the team puts up more than 29.3 points.

 - Penn State is 2-1 against the spread and 3-0 overall when the team churns out more than 337.5 yards.